MapleWasntTaken/Unify/README.md

 Joshua Moreira
 BSc Computing (Security Specialization), Queen’s University

 This project was built entirely from scratch with no templates.
 Every system and decision was designed, written, debugged, and integrated manually.
 This readme was made by chat gpt.
-My email is joshuamoreirapersonal if you have any questions.
+My email is joshuamoreirapersonal@gmail.com if you have any questions.